Operators coming from ring schemes: -operators

 is an embedding.
 Then, we have the following. \begin{enumerate} \item If $R$ and $S$ are domains, then $\partial$ extends uniquely to a $\mathcal{B}$-operator on their fields of fractions.

 \item If $\partial_0:R\to S$ is an \'{e}tale extension of rings, then $\partial$ extends uniquely to a $\mathcal{B}$-operator on $S$.

-\item If $\partial_0:R\to S$ is a formally smooth (or $0$-smooth) extension of rings, then $\partial$ extends to a $\mathcal{B}$-operator on $S$. \end{enumerate} \end{lemma} \begin{proof} In the context of $B$-operators, this result appeared as \cite[Lemma 2.7]{BHKK} and the proof from there works in our case as well.
+\item If $\partial_0:R\to S$ is a formally smooth (or $0$-smooth) extension of rings, then $\partial$ extends to a $\mathcal{B}$-operator on $S$. \end{enumerate} \end{lemma} \begin{proof} In the context of $B$-operators, this result appeared as \cite[Lemma 2.7]{BHKK} and the arguments from there work in our case as well.
 We still give below a proof of Item $(1)$ to make clear how Assumption \ref{ass2} is used.

 We have the following commutative diagram:

 where the map $\mathrm{Frac}(\partial_0)$ exists, since $\partial_0$ is an embedding.
 We need to show that there is a unique map

 such that the above diagram expanded by this map is still commutative.
 We simplify the above diagram to the following one: